jmburges/Android-ManifestDestiny-android-000-public/README.md

 <uses-sdk>

 ```
-Esentially the Docs are telling us that the Manifest application must contain an inner element `application` and can contain a host of other elements.
+Esentially the Docs are telling us that the Manifest element must contain an inner element `application` and can contain a host of other elements.
 Great so let's create the necessary XML to satisfy that requirement.

 ```xml
 <manifest>